 - French Horn

 This will allow gifted young people who sing or play an endangered species instruments to apply for financial assistance to join the orchestras and choirs.
 These scholarships (unlike the Ensembles Bursary) will not be means tested but if demand is greater than the number of awards available, awards will be allocated according to orchestral or choral need.
-Scholarships are worth 66% of fees.
+Please note that orchestral need is assessed annually and instruments on the list can change annually because of this.
+Scholarships are worth 66% of county ensemble course and tour fees.
+An Essex Youth Orchestra owned instrument might be available on a free loan for instruments such as Tuba but this is dependent on instrument availability, please enquire is this is of interest to you.

-To apply, instead of uploading proof of household income, please upload a letter to support your application to tell us why the Scholarship is essential for the child to attend Ensembles activities.
+To apply for either County ensembles and / or County music school endangered award, instead of uploading proof of household income, please upload a letter to support your application to tell us why the Scholarship is essential for the child to attend Ensembles activities and/or takes lessons on an instrument.
+Please note that we will accept a letter from the Parent or Guardian, Teacher-in-Charge of a Music School or Instrumental Teacher.
 Apply online HERE.